Car Loans For Casual Workers

 - Consider a joint application or co-borrower application

 If your partner has permanent or full-time work, or a family member is willing to act as a co-borrower, it provides extra security to the lender and increases your chances of approval.

 This will reduce the amount you need to borrow, as well as demonstrating your ability to put money away each pay cycle.

-Some big banks, such as Commonwealth Bank, do offer car loans for casual workers, but it does pay to consider peer-to-peer lenders and other non-bank options which may provide a better deal.
+Some big banks, such as the ‘big 4’, do offer car loans for casual workers, but it does pay to consider non-traditional bank options which may provide a better deal.

 If you own assets such as a fully paid car, or a home, this will increase your chances of approval for a casual work loan.

 - Prove that you're able to repay the loan on time

 Whether you've got savings, a regular set of shifts, or you are earning more than you spend, all of these factors contribute to proving that you'll comfortably meet loan repayments.

 Car loans for casual workers at the end of the day

 Generally, if you’re over 18 and have a sufficient income, you can get a loan - it just depends on whether a lender agrees that you can and will make the repayments.